-How to Gain Sales Insight with Power BI & Microsoft Dynamics
+How to Gain Sales Insight with Power BI & Dynamics 365

 Microsoft Dynamics has numerous inbuilt sales dashboards and views which can be quickly customised to fit individual user needs.

 These are highly flexible reporting across selling processes and showing the status of a sales pipeline.

 But if you are relying on just CRM, or perhaps Microsoft Excel, to analyse your sales activity you are missing a trick!